CarstenAgerskov/skill-mosquito-speak/README.md

 ## Mosquito Speak
-Make Mycroft speak text received on a mqtt bus.
-Allows Mycroft to notify you on events.
+Allow Mycroft to notify you on events, by speaking text received on a mqtt bus.

 ## Description
 Instead of triggering a skill by asking Mycroft a question, this skill triggers when a text message is received on mqtt.